pombase/website/src/docs/documentation/gocams.md

 -------

-### Notes on Model Completeness
+### Notes on Pathway Completeness
-Not all chemical intermediates are curated into models.
+Not all chemical intermediates are curated into pathways.
 However, for all catalytic steps, full reaction details can be found via links on the associated gene page, under the GO Molecular Function section (via Rhea reaction references).
-Currency metabolites (e.g., ATP, H₂O) are excluded to simplify models.
-Some known target genes are not yet included in models.
-Many inter-model connections are still being identified.
+Currency metabolites (e.g., ATP, H₂O) are excluded to simplify pathways.
+Some known target genes are not yet included in pathways.
+Many inter-pathway connections are still being identified.

 -------